Local. Independent. Physician-Owned Since 1949.

 Snow Blindness

 Photokeratitis is the medical term for snow blindness caused by damage to the surface cells of the cornea from ultraviolet (UV) light.
 Although we are exposed to UV light all year, reflections from snow intensify this exposure.
-That’s why photokeratitis is usually seen in winter.
+That’s why photokeratitis usually happens in winter.
 The cornea cells have denser nerve endings than anywhere else on your body, making snow blindness extremely painful.
 The damage, while often temporary, can cause blurry vision.
-UV light can damage the retina in the back of the eye as well.
+UV light can also damage the retina in the back of the eye.

 The best way to prevent snow blindness is to avoid prolonged UV exposure.
-All sunglasses and snow goggles sold in the United States are required to have sufficient filters that block both UVA and UVB rays.
-Wearing adequate protection for snow sports is extremely important.
+All sunglasses and snow goggles sold in the United States must have filters blocking UVA and UVB rays.
+Adequate protection for snow sports is critical.

-Treating snow blindness involves rest with eyes closed for 12 to 48 hours.
-Your ophthalmologist can provide symptomatic and pain relief if needed.
+Treating snow blindness involves resting with the eyes closed for 12 to 48 hours.
+If necessary, your ophthalmologist can provide symptomatic and pain relief.

 Eyes at Altitude